mariadb-corporation/MaxScale/Documentation/Filters/Named-Server-Filter.md

 ### `user`

-The optional user parameter defines a user name that is used to match against the user from which the client connection to MaxScale originates.
+The optional user parameter defines a user name that is used to match against the user from which the client connection to MariaDB MaxScale originates.
 Only sessions that are connected using this username will have the match and replacement applied to them.

 ```
 user=john